Badminton player in action

 ~ 38 €

 * Rates are based on 2026 market averages.
-For a global view, see the Cost of Living in Malaysia.
+For the bigger picture, see the Cost of Living in Malaysia.

-Malaysia's tropical climate allows for year-round outdoor sports, provided you prioritize early morning or the end of the day.
-The country is famous for its national parks and exceptional diving spots.
+Malaysia's tropical climate allows for year-round outdoor sport, provided you favour the early morning or the end of the day.
+The country is renowned for its national parks and its exceptional diving spots.

 • Hiking: From the hills of Bukit Gasing in KL to the trails of the Cameron Highlands.

-• Water Sports: For marine life enthusiasts, discover the best diving spots.
+• Water Sports: For underwater enthusiasts, discover the best diving spots.

-• Cycling: A growing community, with dedicated tracks like in Putrajaya.
+• Cycling: A steadily growing community, with dedicated paths such as those in Putrajaya.

 Hiking in the Malaysian jungle

-Sport Intensity Average Cost / Session Place of practice
+Sport Intensity Average Cost / Session Where to Play

 Badminton VERY HIGH 15 - 30 RM Badminton Hall (Indoor)